 After inserting a single column row, add Contact Form module from the Divi module library.

 In conditional logic settings, you also get the Relation toggle, which defines all your conditions.
-If relation toggle set as ANY, then condition will be applied if any of the rules happens to be true.
+If relation toggle set as ANY, then condition will be applied if any of the rules happen to be true.
 However, if you set relation as ALL, then it’s necessary that each rule would return true, to apply the condition.

-In rules, you can add up to 08 conditions that are as follows,
+In rules, you can add up to 08 conditions that are as follows

 - Does not equal